 Action Steps:

-• Self-Reflection: Remind yourself of your unique strengths and the value you bring to the team.
+Remind yourself of your unique strengths and the value you bring to the team.

-• Self-Affirmation: Internalize affirmations like, "My voice matters, and my ideas deserve to be heard."
+Internalize affirmations like, "My voice matters, and my ideas deserve to be heard."

-• Communication: During the meeting, calmly and confidently present your idea, providing context and potential benefits.
+During the meeting, calmly and confidently present your idea, providing context and potential benefits.
 "I'd like to share an idea that I believe could significantly impact our project.
 It aligns with our goals, and I'd appreciate the opportunity to discuss it further."

-Common Challenge:
+Common Challenges

 Many individuals, especially women, struggle with self-doubt and feelings of not being qualified enough.

-Overcoming the Challenge:
+Suggestions for Overcoming the Challenge

-• Positive Self-Talk: Challenge negative thoughts with positive affirmations.
+Positive Self-Talk- Challenge negative thoughts with positive affirmations.
 Remind yourself of your achievements and capabilities.

-• External Validation: Seek feedback from mentors, colleagues, or friends who can provide objective perspectives on your strengths.
+External Validation- Seek feedback from mentors, colleagues, or friends who can provide objective perspectives on your strengths.

-• Celebrate Accomplishments: Keep a record of your accomplishments to remind yourself of your capabilities when self-doubt arises.
+Celebrate Accomplishments- Keep a record of your accomplishments to remind yourself of your capabilities when self-doubt arises.

 Goal 2.
 Develop Effective Communication Skills